6 design approaches that humanize cancer care amid technology advances

-In recent decades, the headlines around cancer care have centred on technological advancements in treatment and the emergence of stand-alone cancer centers to meet demand.
+In recent decades, the headlines around cancer care have centered on technological advancements in treatment and the emergence of stand-alone cancer centers to meet demand.
 New technology, new treatments, clinical trials, and applied research are influencing the design for cancer care spaces.

 Cancer diagnosis and treatment is a stressful experience.
 Patients and their supporting family members experience fear, anxiety, and stress.
 The staff is stressed, too.
 That makes retention a significant issue for cancer care providers and hospitals.
-By focusing on humanising and enhancing the cancer center experience for all users we can promote well-being and comfort, while reducing stress.
+By focusing on humanizing and enhancing the cancer center experience for all users we can promote well-being and comfort, while reducing stress.

 Cancer patients are on a journey.
-We must view the treatment centre design from their perspective.
+We must view the treatment center design from their perspective.
 We must balance this journey against the demands for technology and efficiency that come with cancer care.
 But we’re always looking to create a certain level of comfort that can positively influence the patient and their family when they’re most vulnerable.
 This can require challenging perceived efficiency solutions to create spaces that speak to the human scale.
-These humanising touches are greatly appreciated and elevate a design solution from good to great.
+These humanizing touches are greatly appreciated and elevate a design solution from good to great.

 We start with the entry.
 How do we make that welcoming and not overwhelming?
 We want to create a first step in the patient journey that sets the tone for the experience to come.
 If we reduce stress here, we are on the right track.

 We want a design to provide access to views of nature, landscape, or even small pockets of green space in an urban setting to reduce stress and promote well-being.
 And we believe providing users with access to daylight promotes healing and comfort.
 In the United Kingdom, where code allows it, we promote natural ventilation and rooms with operable windows.